QUICK SUMMARY:

 The more research you do, the more productive the discussion can be.
 Remember, the preliminary research phase comes before the discovery phase, but here you might want to spend some more time digging a little deeper.

 Although we call them discovery sessions, what we are actually doing is digging deep into the client’s business.
 To dig deep, there has to be some initial research and discovery ahead of the call.
-This is built into our sales process.
+This is built into and works as a successful sales process.

 James Londesborough, Owner of Ignite Marketing